-Choices for non-violence: effects on relationships
+Choices for nonviolence: Effects on relationships

-It is worthwhile to note that not all unique outcomes in relation to not getting in trouble or not using anger and violence will be attributed with significance.
-There have been many times when young men have responded with indifference 'It doesn't matter to me'.
-At times when enquiring about non-violent actions or choices, the response may be 'It was no big deal that I decided not to hit him'.
-And although I myself might be pleased to hear about decisions for not enacting violence, I want to be mindful of not centring my thoughts and values.
-In such instances we can attempt to enquire about 'who' in their life might be supportive of actions to get the upper hand over anger.
-Who might be proud about his decision to step away from anger, trouble and/or violence?
-Just as aggression, trouble and violence have considerable effects on the important persons in young men's lives, choices for non-violence can also have a significant impact on relationships.
+It is worthwhile to note that not all unique outcomes in relation to not getting in trouble or not using anger and violence will be seen as significant.
+There have been many times when young men have responded with indifference: 'It doesn't matter to me.'
+At times, when enquiring about nonviolent actions or choices, the response may be, 'It was no big deal that I decided not to hit him'.
+And although I myself might be pleased to hear about decisions to not enact violence, I want to be mindful of not centring my thoughts and values.
+In such instances, we can ask about who in their life might be supportive of actions to get the upper hand over anger: 'Who might be proud about your decision to step away from Anger, Trouble and/or Violence?'
+Just as aggression, trouble and violence have considerable effects on the important persons in young men's lives, choices for nonviolence can also have a significant impact on relationships.

-I can recount numerous images of parents and loved ones being distressed, angry or disappointed upon finding out that their son, grandson or nephew has emotionally or physically hurt or harmed another person by anger or violence.
-Thus it is not surprising that those nearest and dearest to young men are likely to experience immense happiness or relief when hearing that choices have been made for not using violence.
+I can recount numerous images of parents and loved ones being distressed, angry or disappointed to find out that their son, grandson or nephew has emotionally or physically hurt or harmed another person by anger or violence.
+Thus it is not surprising that those nearest and dearest to young men are likely to experience immense happiness or relief when hearing that young men have chosen to not use violence.

-I remember a conversation with a student named Tyler who initially shrugged at me while saying 'it was no big deal' that he decided to not hit another guy at lunchtime who was provoking him to fight.
-But upon reflection he speculated that his mom would probably be happy:
+I remember a conversation with a student named Tyler who initially shrugged at me saying 'it was no big deal' that he decided at lunch time to not hit another guy who was provoking him to fight.
+But, on reflection, he speculated that his mom would probably be happy:

-A: Are you happy that you didn't fight?
+Angel: Are you happy that you didn't fight?

-Tyler: Not really ... it was no big deal.
+Tyler: Not really, it was no big deal.

-A: Is there anyone who you think might be happy that you didn't let anger get the best of you? ... and that you didn't fight?
+Angel: Is there anyone who you think might be happy that you didn't let Anger get the best of you?
+And that you didn't fight?